On $G$-birational rigidity of del Pezzo surfaces: Del Pezzo surfaces of degree less than 6 and the projective plane

 So, it remains to verify the statement for the following pairs $(G,H)$:

 Note that $S$ is never $H$-birationally rigid for $H\in\{\Cyc_5,\Dih_5\}$.
-Indeed, it is easy to show (using a holomorphic Lefschetz fixed point formula, as was mentioned in Remark \ref{rem: fixed point cyclic}), that $\Cyc_5$ has exactly {\it two} fixed points on $S$ and these points do not lie on $(-1)$-curves, see e.g. \cite[Lemma 4.16]{YasinskyOdd}.
-Therefore, there is a Sarkisov link (4) from above, which leads to $\PP^2$.
+Indeed, it is easy to show (using a holomorphic Lefschetz fixed-point formula, as was mentioned in Remark~\ref{rem: fixed point cyclic}) that $\Cyc_5$ has exactly {\it two} fixed points on $S$ and these points do not lie on $(-1)$-curves; see \textit{e.g.} \cite[Lemma 4.16]{YasinskyOdd}.
+Therefore, there is a Sarkisov link~\ref{4} from above, which leads to $\PP^2$.
 Furthermore, these two fixed points form an orbit under the action of the dihedral group $\Dih_5$, containing $\Cyc_5$.
-So, there is an equivariant link (3) leading to $\PP^1\times\PP^1$. \end{proof}
+So, there is a link~\ref{3} leading to $\PP^1\times\PP^1$. \end{proof}

+Let us treat the del Pezzo surface of degree 9, \textit{i.e.}~the projective plane $S=\PP^2$.
+We stick to the following classical (although perhaps outdated) terminology.

+\begin{definition}[\textit{cf.} {\cite{Blichfeldt}}] We call a subgroup $\iota\colon G\hookrightarrow\GL_n(\kk)$ {\it intransitive} if the representation $\iota$ is reducible, and {\it transitive} otherwise.
+Further, a transitive group $G$ is called {\it imprimitive} if there is a decomposition $\kk^n=\bigoplus_{i=1}^mV_i$ into a direct sum of subspaces and $G$ transitively acts on the set $\{V_i\}$.
+A transitive group $G$ is called {\it primitive} if there is no such decomposition.
+Finally, we say that $G\subset\PGL_n(\kk)$ is (in)transitive or (im)primitive if its preimage in $\GL_n(\kk)$ is such a group. \end{definition}